Jump to accessibility statement Skip to content

 2. Be employable in a range of careers

-Another great reason to consider a degree in Education Studies is that when you graduate, you’ll be employable in a wide range of careers.
-Many students study for an education-related degree as they want to go into teaching, but Education Studies can offer so much more than this.
+Another great reason to consider a degree in education studies is that when you graduate, you’ll be employable in a wide range of careers.
+Many students study for an education-related degree as they want to go into teaching, but education studies can offer so much more than this.

 Educational decisions affect the life chances of us all and how we live our lives and engage with others.
 Having a secure understanding of this can help you in any careers that involve managing social and educational projects, research and journalism into social and educational issues, developing and designing curriculums for alternative and community provision, human resources, and personal development areas.
 The ability to view situations from a wide range of perspectives and demonstrate creativity and autonomy is essential in any career that requires you to work with people.
-Graduates of the Education Studies degrees have gone into jobs in care, information and vocational learning, professional development, educational training, and curriculum development.
+Graduates of our Education Studies degrees have gone into jobs in care, information and vocational learning, professional development, educational training, and curriculum development.

 Although our degrees in Education Studies don’t qualify you as a teacher, if you do decide to become one when you graduate, you’ll be guaranteed an interview for a PGCE at the University of Sunderland.